Unit Economics 101: Don't Scale a Loss

 `CAC = (Total Sales + Marketing Expenses) / # of New Customers Acquired`

 The Trap: Most founders cheat here.
 They include ad spend but exclude the salary of the Marketing Manager.
 Or they exclude the cost of the sales team's tools.
 True CAC: Includes everything*.
 Salaries, tools, commissions, ads, improved branding costs.
+Reducing your fully loaded CAC is the fastest path to improving contribution margin and reaching your break-even point sooner.

 How to lower it: